pilot2254/pilot2254/quotes.md

 > "daily reminder: some girls that make fun of you spent hours painting their face to feel pretty"

 > "The graveyards are full of men who thought they had more time"

+> "In the first half of life, we learn nonsense, and in the second half, we unlearn it." — Jaroslav Dušek